-As part of our foundational course in Orthodox Christianity, ‘For Behold, I Am With You’, Rdr T. Jagels presented a talk on Salvation on 16 August 2012.
-It has been slightly edited, and presented below for your edification.
+The below article is a slightly edited form of a talk delivered as part of our foundational course in Orthodox Christianity, ‘For Behold, I Am With You’, on 16 August 2012.
+It is presented below for your edification.

 Note: For your convenience, most of the scriptural citations can be read by hovering the mouse over the reference.

 The Orthodox Doctrine of God’s Economy of Salvation